Fenofibrate: 7 things you should know

 - Has not been shown to reduce the risk of death from heart disease in patients with type 2 diabetes.

-- Dosage may need to be reduced in people with mild-to-moderate kidney disease.
+- Dosage may need to be reduced in people with mild-to-moderate kidney disease (the recommended initial dose is 54 mg/day).
 Not recommended for people with severe kidney disease.

 - May cause an increase in liver enzymes.
 Liver enzymes need to be periodically monitored and fenofibrate should be discontinued if liver enzymes reach three times the upper limit of normal.

 - In some people, fenofibrate may severely depress HDL cholesterol levels.
 HDL levels should be checked within the first few weeks of fenofibrate therapy and the drug discontinued if HDL cholesterol levels have dropped significantly.